-My best Friendsgiving ideas for a dinner party with tablescape, decorations, tips, and menu.
+My best Friendsgiving ideas and advice for a dinner party with tablescape, decorations, and recipes.
 Celebrate Thanksgiving with friends with a potluck style party you can host at home, outdoors, or in a small space.

 These ideas for Friendsgiving are tried and true and have been tested by my friends and me for years.
 Follow this guide for a fun-filled celebration!